matteopicciolini/JTracer/README.md

 ### Tutorials
 For proper functionality, this code requires the user to be familiar with some syntax rules for describing the scene.
-To learn how to write the necessary TXT files for the program, you can refer to the documentation or use the tutorials provided in the [`Tutorials` folder][tutorials].
+To learn how to write the necessary `.txt` files for the program, you can refer to the documentation or use the tutorials provided in the [`Tutorials` folder][tutorials].